wbcsd/pact-conformance-test-service/docs/MVP_testing_guide.md

 ## Why participate in testing?
 - Organizations that participate in MVP testing of ACT will gain early access to the service, provide feedback to influence its direction, be promoted as early testers of the MVP, and be well-prepared to quickly pass conformance when the ACT becomes mandatory
 - Any organization globally may participate in testing ACT MVP, provided the organization has built or is building a PACT Conformant Solution implementing PACT Tech Specs V2.X.X.
 There is no cost to participate in testing.
-- Testing is estimated to take no more than 1 hour, assuming the organization has a Solution already built and ready for testing
+- Testing is estimated to take no more than 1 hour, assuming the organization has a solution already built and ready for testing

 ## How to join testing?
 To test ACT MVP you need a registration code, please email Beth Hadley (hadley@wbcsd.org) for a code.